Guns are probably one of the most misunderstood subjects in America.

 With the possibility of every gun being a semi-auto, it creates an air of uncertainty for those unfamiliar with firearms.

-You’ve probably witnessed this yourself.
 Perhaps you’re showing, or even talking about, a gun and mention that it's a semi-automatic.

 You might get asked “Why do you need a semi-automatic?”

-If that hasn’t happened to you yet, it will.
 Because of all the misinformation, people just assume that since your version of the gun is a semi-auto, it’s the deadlier version.

 Obviously, this couldn’t be further from the truth; it’s just the style of operation for many types of guns.

-What Percentage of Guns Are Semi-automatic?
+What Percentage of Guns are Semi-Auto?

 That really depends on who you ask.